 You will find that attitudes and tolerance toward gay, lesbian, bisexual, and transgendered issues vary from country to country, and even within the US.
 Some countries are more welcoming and legally protective than the US, while others may be less accepting and more restrictive.
 All students need to be aware of the legal issues related to sexuality in other countries.
-GLBT students need information regarding the receptivity and social climate of the host country.
+LGBTQ+ students need information regarding the receptivity and social climate of the host country.

-IES Country Specific Diversity scroll down to bottom of page
+IES Country Specific Diversity

 Articles of Interest

 What I Learn as an LGBT Studying Abroad